fweidner/UE4-Plugin-SideBySide/README.md

 4. Close Unreal Editor

 ## Downloading the plugin
 5. If you don't have one, create a folder called "Plugin" in your project directory (where your content folder is located).
+If you have one, go to step 10.
 6. Checkout the project (or download the release) and copy the plugin to this folder
 7. Right-click on your *.uproject  file and generate Visual Studio Project files.